Staying Protected: Understanding the Vital Role of Cybersecurity on University Campuses

 Decentralized IT infrastructure and the many devices connected to their networks make universities and colleges a prime target for cyber attacks.
 With students, faculty, and staff connecting to campus networks from a variety of devices and locations, it can be challenging for universities and colleges to keep their systems secure.
 Additionally, the COVID-19 pandemic has led to an increase in remote learning, opening up more opportunities for cyber attacks as many students and staff now access university resources from off-campus locations.

 In conclusion, cybersecurity is essential for universities and colleges to protect their valuable data, intellectual property, and infrastructure from cyber attacks.
 Cloud-based access, however, offers this sector a more secure way to protect its infrastructure.
-Watch this short video to learn why cloud-based access is better at cybersecurity.
 With the increasing number of cyber threats targeting these institutions, universities and colleges will need to take action to implement robust security measures to safeguard their networks and protect data, staff, and students.

 Discover more about Access Management in Higher Education in this free report.